 # Does NordVPN offer an Edge extension?

 Yes.
 NordVPN provides browser extensions compatible with Edge, offering convenient per-browser VPN control along with overall protection when paired with their desktop or mobile apps.
+Does microsoft edge have a built in vpn

 # Will VPN performance in Edge be the same across all sites?